rwynn/monstache-site/src/index.md

 - Index the content of GridFS files

-- Support for hard and soft deletes in MongoDB
+- Support for propogating hard/soft deletes

 - Support for propogating database and collection drops